agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 target terms (often called a "dictionary"), this approach restricts a corpus to documents that mention these terms with at least a given frequency.
-In addition to its relative simplicity, it works well for specific and unambiguous terms, like "stagflation" and "Great Inflation" [@goutsmedtStagflation2021] or "Agent-Based Models" [@bacciniDoes2025].
+In addition to its relative simplicity, it works well for specific and unambiguous terms, like "stagflation" [@goutsmedtStagflation2021] or "Agent-Based Models" [@bacciniDoes2025].
 But this approach may display several limitations when it is not the case.
 Indeed, it focuses on spotting occurrences of a term rather than a general idea.
-Just think about the various ways rationality could be discussed in the history of economics: beyond the term of "rationality" itself, economists employ various expressions that refer to close ideas such as maximising profits or expected utility, the *homo oeconomicus*, or the transitivity or completeness of preferences.
+Just think about the various ways rationality could be discussed in the history of economics: beyond the term "rationality", economists employ various expressions that refer to close ideas such as maximising profits or expected utility, the *homo oeconomicus*, or the transitivity and completeness of preferences.

 Going beyond simply searching for occurrences of "rationality" and "rational," we could have constructed an extensive dictionary of terms